DisplayLink Docks and Ubuntu07 Aug 2021

 Can you use a DisplayLink dock with Ubuntu?
 And, more importantly, should you?
 I recently researched this for a dock I wanted to buy for myself, and here’s what I found.

 If you’re thinking about getting a DisplayLink dock for your laptop, you might not even be sure if the dock will work with Ubuntu.
 Well, there’s good news!
-As far as I’m aware, most (if not all) DisplayLink docks are compatible with Ubuntu.
+I used a Plugable UD-6950H with Ubuntu without problems, and it seems reasonable to expect similar docks to work as well.
 In fact, there’s a good chance your DisplayLink dock works with Ubuntu even if it says it doesn’t.
-This is because, fundamentally, any DisplayLink dock uses a DisplayLink chip, and DisplayLink (the company that develops DisplayLink technology and chips for various dock manufacturers) offers Ubuntu drivers themselves.
+That’s because, fundamentally, any DisplayLink dock uses a DisplayLink chip, and DisplayLink (the company that develops DisplayLink technology and chips for various dock manufacturers) offers Ubuntu drivers themselves.
 If you have the DisplayLink software installed, connecting a DisplayLink dock is just like connecting anything else over USB, so it’s likely to work without problems, even on Ubuntu, on a wide variety of laptops.

 DisplayLink docks fit certain uses really well (and others not so much).
 Their biggest advantage is that they can send video over a normal USB 3.0 (or USB 2.0 or USB-C) connection, so you can connect the dock to almost any laptop on the planet!
-(Including, as we’ll see, laptops running Ubuntu!)
+(Including laptops running Ubuntu!)
 You can connect your keyboard, mouse, audio, ethernet, monitor, and other peripherals to the dock, and plug a single USB cable into your laptop to get all those connections.
-This is really helpful, for example, if you want to have a single dock at your desk for multiple laptops with different ports.
+DisplayLink docks are also particularly well suited for connecting different laptops with different display outputs to the same dock.
 But of course, you have to make trade-offs.
 Because DisplayLink compresses your video to be able to send it over USB, it doesn’t do well with video playback, gaming, or other high-framerate applications.
 (I tried watching a fullscreen 1080p video, and while it played it was stuttering just enough visually to feel disorienting.)
-I should also mention that there’s no noticeable slowness aside from video/gaming – if only a small part of the screen is changing, the compression works incredibly well.
+I should mention that there’s no noticeable slowness aside from video/gaming – if only a small part of the screen is changing, the compression works incredibly well.
 I was able to do a full day of work (programming, web browsing, Slack, etc) on a DisplayLink dock and wouldn’t have known the difference from a DVI monitor connection.

 The specific DisplayLink dock I recently bought is a Plugable UD-6950H.
 I chose this model specifically because it’s a relatively modern dock (supports higher resolutions) that’s compatible with USB-3.0, and I wanted to use it with a laptop that doesn’t have USB-C. But purchasing a dock like this for Ubuntu is certainly a little confusing.
 It isn’t advertised with Ubuntu compatibility.
 In fact, on the product page, it literally says: